android-app-sast/VulsTotal/README.md

 VulsTotal: A Unified Platform for Evaluating SAST Tools for Android.

-The platform combines the detection capability of 11 select SAST tools for Android and finally generates a comprehensive detection report (CSV file) for the target APK.
+The platform combines the detection capability of 11 selected SAST tools for Android and finally generates a comprehensive detection report (CSV file) for the target APK.

 The 11 selected SAST tools for Android are: